Skip to main content

 Modify the installation packages in Control Center as follows:

-1. Go to Network > Packages and click to edit an existing installation package or create a new one.
+1. Go to Network > Installation Packages and click to edit an existing installation package or create a new one.

 2. Under the Miscellaneous section, deselect these check boxes: